Doist/oauthist/docs/getting_started.rst

 Refreshing access token
 ~~~~~~~~~~~~~~~~~~~~~~~

-OAuth2 server intentionally doesn't issue refresh tokens, as we strive to keep
+oauthist framework intentionally doesn't issue refresh tokens, as we strive to keep
 things as simple as possible for us and for clients, and the security
 benefits introducing with access codes seem questionable.